-The easiest way is by exploring the rest of this website, but if you have specific questions you can contact us via phone at (206) 543-4905 or email@example.com.
-If you are on campus, you can stop by our office located in Mary Gates Hall Room 120.
+The easiest way is by exploring the rest of this website, but if you have specific questions you can contact us at email@example.com or at 206-543-4905 (Voice) or 206-207-5564 (Text).
 We will also be having Information Sessions explaining the leadership opportunities we have available in First Year Programs, including being an Orientation Leader, during the month of January and posting a recording you can watch at any time!

 What types of characteristics or abilities are you looking for in the FIG Leader candidates?